jonathancdb/Volume_Medicine/README.md

 Welcome to the Volumetric Analysis in Medicine!

-This software is designed specifically for physicians and researchers, enabling the user to select and visualize anatomical structures on a CT scan and calculate their volume with ease.
+The code offers physicians and researchers the option to select a feature on a medical scan, isolate and visualize the structure, and calculate its volume.

-VolumetricAnalysis_Medicine intends to provide a greater ability to analyze and describe complex patient anatomy.
-For the latter, this tool allows the user to describe the selected anatomy, such as but not limited to volume, cubic volume, and dimensions.

 ![alt text](VolumeViewer_Image.png)